Who is our Metropolitan?

 The

-second part of a deacon’s vestments is the orárion.
+second part of a Deacon’s vestments is the orárion.
 The

-orárion is a narrow band of material that the deacon wears
+orárion is a narrow band of material that the Deacon wears

 wrapped around his body and draped over his left shoulder.